anjallli/HotelManagement/README.md

-#HotelManagementSystem
-HOTEL MANAGEMENT SYSTEM
+# HotelManagementSystem

 This project contains modules which are:
-Customer,
+1. Customer,
-Owner,
+2. Owner,
-Booking,
+3. Booking,
-Payment,
+4. Payment,
-Room Types.
+5. Room Types.

 A Customer can book rooms and make payment.
 A new Customer can register and login.
 Owner can manage all the bookings, customer(add/update/delete a customer), room types and other details.

-Frontend: Html, Css, Javascript, Typescript, Angular.
+1. Frontend: Html, Css, Javascript, Typescript, Angular.
-Tool: Vs code
+2. Tool: Vs code

-Backend: Java.
+3. Backend: Java.
-Tool: Springboot
+4. Tool: Springboot

-Database: Mysql
+5. Database: Mysql